 All analyses were performed using IBM SPSS Statistics (version 22).
-Differences between the treatments were tested using two-way ANOVA, with Bonferroni's correction and Student's t test.
-The normal distribution of data was tested using a Shapiro-Wilk test.
-Levene's test verified the equality of variances in the data (homogeneity of variances).
+Differences between the treatments were tested using three-way ANOVA with temperature and pH as fixed factors, and strain as a random factor.
+A statistically significant three-way interaction was followed up with simple two-way interactions at all levels, applying a Bonferroni adjustment, and simple main effects for fixed factors pH and temperature.
+The normal distribution of data was tested using a Shapiro-Wilk test and homogeneity of variances using Levene's test.
 The level of significance used was 0.05.